beechit/TYPO3_Welcome/README.md

         'Site template (after bootstrap package)'
     );

-After this we can include this *static template* to our website by: the following steps
+After this we can include this *static template* to our website with the following steps

 - In the BE select Template module (BE structure 1)
 - Select rootpage in the pageTree (Be structure 2)
 - Select Info/modify (be structure 3 top left)
 - Go to 'Edit the whole template record'
 - Include your static in the tab 'includes'
-- Adjust order that the site_template comes **after** bootstrap_package
+- Adjust the order so that the site_template comes **after** bootstrap_package
 - Save changes
 - Clear cache

 **In the 'info/modify' -> 'Edit the whole template record' TypoScript could be overwritten in the fields 'settings' or 'constants'.
-The values can be deleted because we are going to set this in our site_template.**
+The values here can be deleted because we are going to set this in our site_template.**

 (another way to navigate to the 'Edit the whole template record is: List Module -> Select rootpage -> edit Template)

-The website logo should have been updated now.
+The website logo should be updated now.

 ####Verify correct override of the TypoScript constant

-When you navigate to the Template module, select your root page in the pagetree (BE structure 2) and go to the Select option 'TypoScript Object browser' you can check under constants which settings are used.
+When you navigate to the Template module, select your root page in the pagetree (BE structure 2) and go to the Select option 'TypoScript Object browser' you can check under constants which are the settings are are used.

 Adjust the colors/css
 ---------------------

-The default color scheme / css styling is perhaps not as desired.
+The default color scheme / css styling is perhaps not the right color for your website.
 To adjust this in TYPO3 you can add your own css styles.

-First step is to create an css file to adjust the color of the menu bar to the economical green color.
+To do this then the first step is to create an css file to adjust the color of the menu bar to the economical green color.
 This file is called main.css and is located at Resources/Public/Css.
 Content of this file to change the menubar to gray is:

 	.navbar {
-		background-color: green;
+		background-color: gray;
 	}

-Second step is to configure/setup TYPO3 to include this file at every page.
+Second step is to configure or setup TYPO3 to include this file at every page.
 In the created `setup.txt` file you have to add the following line to include your main.css file.

 	page.includeCSS.all = EXT:site_template/Resources/Public/Css/main.css

-After clearing the cache, your menu bar has an economical greenish background color.
+After clearing the cache, your menu bar has a gray background color.

 Add javascript
 --------------

-Adding javascript is almost similar as adjusting the color/css.
-You need to configure a typoscript setting to inform TYPO3 were to find your javascript and then add the javascript (`Resources/Public/Javascript/main.js`) file.
+Adding javascript is similar as adjusting the color/css.
+You need to configure a typoscript setting to inform TYPO3 where to find your javascript files and then add the javascript (`Resources/Public/Javascript/main.js`) file.

     # include javascript
     page.includeJSFooterlibs {